Hope Development School fire: Background

 The school was home to 38 or 39 girls and young women, ranging in age from four to 26 years old.
 According to the Los Angeles Times, “Of the 39 patients, 24 came to the school from Juvenile Court.
 The others came from families unable to care for them.”

 The school was “located on a lagoon, nearly three miles from the nearest fire station.”
 Originally built as a resort village in 1902, the settlement had seen a decline in fortunes.
 The school building (a former hotel and then brothel) was surrounded by sand dunes to the south, the Pacific to the west, and the undeveloped marshland that is now Ballona Wetlands to the north and east.
 The hotel operation, with its forty rooms and large dining area, had closed in 1917, reopening as the school in 1920.

-Access to the school was had by either the infrequent streetcars (Venice–Playa del Rey Line, Redondo Beach via Playa Del Rey) or the partially paved, partially lit roads such as Culver Boulevard that ran nearby.
-Much of the land surrounding the school was used for agriculture (celery was a major crop) or left undeveloped for the seasonal duck hunters.
+Access to the school was either by the infrequent streetcars (Venice–Playa del Rey Line, Redondo Beach via Playa Del Rey) or the partially paved, partially lit roads (such as Culver Boulevard) that ran nearby.
+Much of the land surrounding the school was used for agriculture (celery was a major crop), or left undeveloped for the seasonal duck hunters.